 Distorted sights and sounds

 Long-term use of this drug can lead to medical complications, serious illness, and death.
 Such side effects include:

 According to the National Institute on Drug Abuse , While regular use of hallucinogenic and dissociative drugs in general has remained relatively low in recent years, one study reported that the United States ranks first among 36 nations in the proportion of high school students ever using LSD or other hallucinogens in their lifetime.
 The National Center for Biotechnology Information reported in 2015 that 3 million persons (1.1%) aged 12 or older have used ketamine in their lifetime.
 Although ketamine overdose fatalities remain very low, the drug is associated with crime and dangerous behavior.
 Most ketamine-related deaths are a result of traffic accidents, accidental drowning, accidental falling, or suicide due to the heavy depressant effect of the drug.

 Ketamine Addiction Treatment

 Ketamine use is extremely addictive and oftentimes fatal; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction.
-At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.
+While there are many inpatient treatment centers in North Carolina, Asheville Recovery Center treatment specialists utilize a 12-step program while combining the practice of holistic rehabilitation.